RobWal/deep-sea-adventure/readme.md

 # Potential future improvements

+-   Add a speed function, first and foremost for easier testing, secondly for users who want a quicker game.
 -   Functional 'X' and '?' buttons that navigate the user to an options menu and a help menu respectively.
 -   Sound effects for a more immersive experience.
 -   Animations added to the movement of pieces such as treasure tiles and player tokens to more clearly illustrate the game state.